TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 ### Object Properties

 I've already mentioned that object properties use an Entity-Attribute-Value triple store representation.
 The standard pipeline for writing SVF adds all the properties to a SQLite database.
-At the end of conversion, the database is converted into a set of six compressed JSON array assets.
+At the end of conversion, the database is converted into a set of five compressed JSON array assets.

 The arrays are written with a particular formatting that, while still valid JSON, can be parsed with little memory overhead.
-For some reason, that includes adding a dummy "0" first entry to each array.
+For some reason, that includes adding a dummy first entry to each array.

+In most cases, each SVF file in a model derivative manifest has its own dedicated set of object properties.
+Revit, as usual, is a special case.
+The Revit converter outputs a single property database.
+All the SVF files in the model derivative manifest represent different views of the same model and reference the common property database.

 #### Property Attributes

 Property attributes ("objects_attrs.json") is an array of attribute definitions.
-To save space, it's serialized as an array of arrays.
+To save space, it's serialized as an array of arrays rather than an array of objects.

 ```
 [0,